TomMaullin/BLMM/README.md

  - `maxnvb`: (Only used when `voxelBatching` is set to `1`).
 The maximum number of voxel batches/concurrent jobs allowed for estimation and inference.
 By default this is set to `60`.
 For large designs, this prevents the code from trying to submit thousands of jobs, should it decide this would be the quickest way to perform computation.
 This setting is purely for computation speed purposes.
  - `maxnit`: The maximum number of iterations each voxel is allowed for parameter estimation.
 By default this is set to `10000` iterations.
 If the iteration limit is reached a warning is thrown in the log files.
  - `resms`: If set to `1`, the `blmm_vox_resms` volume is output, if set to `0`, the `blmm_vox_resms` volume is not output.
+ - `safeMode`: If set to `1`, voxels with more random effects than observations will be dropped from the analysis.
+By default this is set to `1`.
+It is not recommended to change this setting without good reason.

 #### Examples